Feufochmar/flora-generator-data/README.md

 The directory `images` contains various images from (or based on images from) the [Floraverse website](http://floraverse.com).

+The input files used for generating names are not present in this repository.
+They use [Phonagen](http://feuforeve.fr/Phonagen), and the languages used by the character generator are present as examples in the Phonagen repository.

 # Files
 The files and their format is described below.

+For the `json` files, the type of the root is given.
+When describing a field, the key of the field is followed by the expected type of the field in parentheses.
-For the `json` files, a `distribution` of type `type` is a map object whose keys are the `name` of a given `type` and associated values are `number` giving the corresponding weight in the distribution.
+A `distribution` of type `type` is a map object whose keys correspond to the value of the `name` field of the given `type` and associated values are `number` giving the corresponding weight in the distribution.

 ## calendar.json
 Contains the description of the calendar year and astrological signs.